 At Emirates One&Only Wolgan Valley, a conservation resort tucked into a remote fold beyond the Blue Mountains west of Sydney, wombats freely wander around the 2,800-hectare (7,000-acre) property, nibbling at the grass.
 Grab a bicycle and explore the grounds, which are especially stunning early in the morning and at dusk.

 Come face to face with a devil

 If you're driving around Tasmania it's possible to glimpse Tasmanian devils scampering near the roads (they feed on roadkill).
 But, for a guaranteed encounter, head to Devils @ Cradle, an 80-minute drive from Burnie in the state's north-west.
 Take a Day Keeper Tour, an After Dark Feeding Tour or Dine with the Devil.
 Closer to Hobart is Tasmanian Devil Unzoo, which offers a Devil Tracker Experience – a 4WD tour on which you help track the devils' movements.

 Walk among sea lions

-> On South Australia's Kangaroo Island visitors can stroll among the Australian sea lions that come to sunbathe on the sands of Seal Bay on the island's southern coastline.
+On South Australia's Kangaroo Island visitors can stroll among the Australian sea lions that come to sunbathe on the sands of Seal Bay on the island's southern coastline.
 A 45-minute guided tour travels from the boardwalk through the sand dunes down to the beach.
-The Twilight Beach Tour allows 12 participants to roam for up to two hours among the creatures.
+The Twilight Beach Tour allows a small group of participants to roam for up to two hours among the creatures.